 Yet, the plan is not perfect from Israel’s security point of view.
 First, since Israel does not have an equivalent area to the Jordan Valley along the border between Egypt and Gaza the Palestinian controlled route under/over land that is going to connect Gaza and the West Bank constitutes a threat that was not sufficiently addressed.
 Second, the review committees that overlook the security and the crossings issues have an American participant which may erode the Israeli overriding responsibility, though fortunately these committees are going to be much less involved in day-to-day issues compared with the irresponsible Allen plan.
 Third, the Palestinian state may be established well before the new narrative the Palestinians have to adopt is inculcated into their culture and psychological infrastructure.
 The time tables in this respect are vague.
 We have to remember that the main obstacle to peace is the existing Palestinian narrative, and the entire plan is focused on the need to change it.

 The real paradigm change in this plan is that it deprives the Palestinians from their veto power and tells them that if they don’t change this narrative, they will pay a heavy price and everybody will move on.
 This is why the Palestinian leadership is so much against the plan.
 Simply put, it refuses to change the narrative and accept that it is a prerequisite for having a state of their own.
 To manifest their intransigence, they incite their constituency to express their opposition to the plan by violent means, including acts of terror and popular unrest, while they try to fight against the plan on the diplomatic arena.
 This strategy, that already led to several terror attacks and raised tension, was used in the past and though there were times when it was considered successful from the Palestinian leadership point of view it seems that this time is not one of these occasions.
-Much of course depends on the results of the coming elections in the United States.
-If a democratic candidate wins much of this plan is going to disappear but if Trump gets a second term the Palestinians will have to reassess their policy.
+Much of course depends on the results of the coming elections in the US.
+If a Democrat wins much of this plan is going to disappear but if Trump gets a second term the Palestinians will have to reassess their policy.